isaigordeev/tiny-jax/README.md

 # tinydlib
-Tiny DL lib autograd based
+Tiny DL lib autograd based-inspired on A. Karpathy and torch API